mnemnion/JLpeg.jl/Plans.md

 ### PDiff

 Make a special `PSetDiff` which has a second Settable value, such that those characters and ranges are excluded from the construct.
+This is just to defer the expensive operation until we compile, it should return itself as a PSet.

 - Algorithm:
   - Separate ranges and characters in a sort, characters (ofc) lexicographically,